crscardellino/crscardellino.github.io/_pages/about.md

 - [Introduction to Deep Learning](https://github.com/DiploDatos/AprendizajeProfundo).
 - [Introduction to Recommender Systems](https://github.com/DiploDatos/SistemasDeRecomendacion/)

-My last job in Argentina was as a full-time researcher at [Mercado Libre](https://www.mercadolibre.com/), the leading platform in e-Commerce in Latin America.
-I worked on representation learning for products in the e-Commerce platform with a special focus on multimodal learning and transfer learning scenarios.
-Currently, I'm doing a postdoc at "Université Côte d'Azur" in France, within the Wimmics Team, on Argumentation Mining.
+I worked as a full-time researcher at [Mercado Libre](https://www.mercadolibre.com/), the leading platform in e-Commerce in Latin America, where I researched on representation learning for products in the e-Commerce platform with a special focus on multimodal learning and transfer learning scenarios.
+During 2023-2024 I did a postdoc at "Université Côte d'Azur" in France, within the Wimmics Team, on Argumentation Mining on medical and computational social sciences domains as part of the [Antidote](http://antidote.i3s.unice.fr/) and [ORBIS](https://orbis-project.eu/) European Union projects.
+Right now I'm part of the AI research team at the Cybersecurity company [Eclypsium](https://eclypsium.com/).

 Other areas of work, interest and research are: